Code-Institute-Submissions/paper-scissors-rock-lizard-spock/README.md

 ## Project Goals

 The goal of this project was to make a simple game that would help players learn the rules of the additional lizard spock components in a fun and playful way.

+# User Experience

+## User Goals

+The user goals of this website are:
+- To **learn** how to play Rock Paper Scissors Lizard Spock.
+- To **practice** their skills and understand the additional choices and combinations that lizard and Spock bring to the traditional game.
+- To have **fun** whilst learning something new.